themehunk/th-wishlist/readme.txt

 == Upgrade Notice ==

-= 1.0.6 =
+= 1.0.7 =
-* wordpress Initial release
+* Fix: demo link fixed.
+* Fix: minor bug fixed.
+* Fix: Save option issue fixed.

 Thanks for using our plugin, I am sure you will create a great TH Wishlist for your site.
-If you have any query then you can contact at our forum : https://www.support.themehunk.com/
+If you have any query then you can contact at our forum : https://themehunk.com/contact-us

 Thank You